ScriptedAlchemy/webpack-external-import/README.md

 ### The entry manifest

-Each webpack build using the webpack plugin will output a manifest file to the build output directory.
+Each webpack build using the webpack plugin emits a manifest file to the build output directory.

 The manifest allows you to find a chunk that you want, even if the name has been hashed.

 Below is an example of using the manifest.

 In this file, I am importing code from another website/build.
-My application is loading website-two's manifest, which is automatically added to `window.entryManifest` under the `manifestName` I set in the webpack plugin.
+My application is loading website two's manifest, which is automatically added to `window.entryManifest` under the `manifestName` I set in the webpack plugin.
 After that, I'm importing a chunk from website-two, in this case - the chunk is code-split.

 ```js
   componentDidMount() {